Fieldry/DataProcessCovid19/README.md

 # Protocol for Processing Multivariate Time-series Electronic Health Records of COVID-19 Patients

+## Requirements

+To get started with the repository, ensure your environment meets the following requirements:

+- Python 3.11+
+- PyTorch 2.5+ (use Lightning AI)
+- See `requirements.txt` for additional dependencies.

 ## Repository Structure

 The code repository includes the following directory structure: